Heidi Greni

 Heidi Greni (born 3 July 1962) is a Norwegian politician for the Centre Party.

 She served as a deputy representative to the Parliament of Norway from Sør-Trøndelag during the term 2009–2013.
 In March 2011, when regular representative Ola Borten Moe joined the cabinet, Greni became a full representative.
 She joined the Standing Committee on Local Government and Public Administration.

-She hails from Ålen, and in the 2011 Norwegian local elections she was elected as mayor of Holtålen as the first non-Labour mayor in 104 years.
+She hails from Ålen, and in the 2011 Norwegian local elections she was elected as mayor of Holtålen Municipality as the first non-Labour mayor in 104 years.